 Securing Multiple Pages

-Rather than placing an @Secure annotation on individual pages, it is possible to enable security for folders of pages.
+Rather than placing an @Secure annotation on individual pages, it is possible to enable https URL redirecting for entire folders of pages.
 All pages in or beneath the folder will be secured.

 This is accomplished by making a contribution to the MetaDataLocator service configuration.
 For example, to secure all pages in the "admin" folder: